Chart Color Schemes

 Infrastructure

-Bateau Bay has very high levels of nearby infrastructure activity, ranking in the top 20% nationally
+Bateau Bay has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Four projects identified by AreaSearch are expected to impact the area significantly: Cynthia Street Subdivision, Uniting Nareen Gardens Village Redevelopment, Red Bus Planning Proposal - 682A Coleridge Road Rezoning, and Central Coast Highway Upgrade - Wamberal to Bateau Bay.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified four projects likely to affect this region: Cynthia Street Subdivision, Uniting Nareen Gardens Village Redevelopment, Red Bus Planning Proposal - 682A Coleridge Road Rezoning, and Central Coast Highway Upgrade - Wamberal to Bateau Bay.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.